AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   * :ref:`Subprogram Termination` (only explicit except for functions which should always return in SPARK)

+  Note that this also applies to subprograms which are called indirectly from SPARK code, either through a dispatching call or through a call to an access-to-subprogram.

 * Units whose body is not analyzed, yet are used from SPARK code, need to declare suitable :ref:`State Abstraction`, and subprograms defining the API